AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/dataloader/preparing-the-csv-file-for-arm-dataloader.md

-# Preparing the CSV file for ARM Data Loader
+# Preparing the CSV file for ARM Dataloader

 When creating the CSV file, you will have to take into the following considerations:

 ### File format and general recommendations <a href="#file-format-and-general-recommendations" id="file-format-and-general-recommendations"></a>

-1. ARM Data Loader accepts CSV (comma separated values) files.
+1. ARM Dataloader accepts CSV (comma separated values) files.
 Use a spreadsheet program such as Microsoft Excel to create your CSV file.
 2. The file must be UTF-8 encoded
 3. Make sure you don't have any duplicated or empty headers.
 4. Ensure you do not have any empty columns or any columns with the same header names as this can cause field mapping issues.